 - informs the headteacher of any serious safeguarding enquiries, especially under section 47 of the Children Act 1989 and any Police investigations (where the DSL role is not carried out by the headteacher).
-This includes ensuring that the headteacher and all relevant staff are aware of the requirement for children to be accompanied by an Appropriate Adult should they need to be interviewed by the Police (please refer to PACECODE C 2019 (accessible) GOV.UK (www.gov.uk). - keeps a record of staff attendance at child protection training and ensures that all certificates (or copies) providing evidence that staff have attended any external safeguarding courses are readily available for inspection. - makes the child protection policy available publicly, i.e. on the school website or by other means. - ensures parents are aware of the school role in safeguarding and that referrals about suspected abuse and neglect may be made. - ensures that the school holds more than one emergency contact number for every pupil/student. - ensures that the headteacher is aware of the responsibility under Working Together 2018 to refer to the Local Authority Designated Officer (LADO) in the Local Authority all allegations about the conduct of a member of staff, volunteer or anybody else working with children on school premises or on school business that meet the harm threshold as defined in Part 4 of KCSiE; within one working day prior to any internal investigation (where the DSL role is not carried out by the headteacher). - ensures that the headteacher is aware of the responsibility under the Protection of Freedoms Act 2012 to refer to the Disclosure and Barring Service (DBS) whenever a decision is made to stop using the services of an individual (including supply staff and individuals not employed by the school but working with children on school premises subject to a hiring or rental agreement) because they are considered to be a risk to children (where the DSL role is not carried out by the headteacher).
+This includes ensuring that the headteacher and all relevant staff are aware of the requirement for children to be accompanied by an Appropriate Adult should they need to be interviewed by the Police (please refer to PACE Code C 2019 (accessible) GOV.UK (www.gov.uk). - keeps a record of staff attendance at child protection training and ensures that all certificates (or copies) providing evidence that staff have attended any external safeguarding courses are readily available for inspection. - makes the child protection policy available publicly, i.e. on the school's website or by other means. - ensures parents are aware of the school's role in safeguarding and that referrals about suspected abuse, exploitation and neglect may be made. - ensures that the school holds more than one emergency contact number for every pupil/student. - ensures that the headteacher is aware of the responsibility under Working Together 2023 to refer to the Local Authority Designated Officer (LADO) in the Local Authority all allegations about the conduct of a member of staff, volunteer or anybody else working with children on school premises or on school business that meet the harm threshold as defined in Part 4 KCSiE; within one working day prior to any internal investigation.